Luke McNamee: Naval career

 McNamee had a 42-year career in the United States Navy.
 He was appointed to the United States Naval Academy from Kansas, graduating in 1892.
 He was commissioned as an ensign on July 1, 1894.
 He served two years aboard the training ship USS Atlanta before being transferred to the USS Essex, where he served from 1894 to 1898.
-He became a lieutenant junior grade on March 3, 1899 and a lieutenant on July 1, 1900.
+He became a lieutenant junior grade on March 3, 1899, and a lieutenant on July 1, 1900.
 He served as executive officer of the USS Princeton during the Spanish–American War.

 In 1901, he served aboard the battleship USS Oregon.
 From 1905 to 1908, he was assigned to the Guam Naval Station, after which he served as the naval inspector to General Electric works (in Schenectady, New York and Massachusetts) and the navigator of the USS Nevada.
-After serving as the first commanding officer of the USS Sacramento, he was promoted to Captain in 1917.
-While on the Sacramento, he commanded all Navy forces in the Gulf of Mexico, though this only consisted seven gunboats.
+After serving as the first commanding officer of the USS Sacramento, he was promoted to captain in 1917.
+While on the Sacramento, he commanded all Navy forces in the Gulf of Mexico, though this only consisted of seven gunboats.

 After his promotion, he served as chief of staff to the commander of the United States Pacific Fleet, and then to Admiral William Sims, commander of United States Naval forces in Europe.
 In 1919, he was on the naval advisory board at the Paris Peace Conference.

 In 1921, he served as commanding officer of the USS Nevada and the USS Tennessee in 1923.
-He served as Director of the Office of Naval Intelligence.
-From 1924-26, McNamee was appointed Naval attaché to the Court of St. James's in the United Kingdom.
+He served as director of the Office of Naval Intelligence.
+From 1924 to 1926, McNamee was appointed Naval attaché to the Court of St. James's in the United Kingdom.
 During his time in London, he was promoted to rear admiral.
 In 1926, he commanded all the Destroyers in the Battle Fleet, before becoming director of fleet training. for the next four years.
 After being promoted to vice admiral, he returned to the Battle Fleet to command its Battleship force, doing so from 1931 to 1932.
 In 1933, he achieved full admiral and commanded the entire Battle Force.

-On June 3, 1933, he became President of the Naval War College.
-He left the post on May 29, 1934 after retiring from active duty.
+On June 3, 1933, he became president of the Naval War College.
+He left the post on May 29, 1934, after retiring from active duty.
 During his career, he was awarded the Navy Cross and the French Legion of Honour.

 Governorship

-McNamee twice served as acting Governor of Guam: first from November 2, 1905 to December 3, 1906, and again from October 3, 1907 to December 28, 1907.
+McNamee twice served as acting governor of Guam: first from November 2, 1905, to December 3, 1906, and again from October 3, 1907, to December 28, 1907.

-As governor, he urged the United States Secretary of the Navy to invest in the control of leprosy and other infectious diseases on the island, arguing that this would be in the best interest of Navy finances, as it would protect paid personnel's productivity and the native Chamorro population, a group the Navy thought could provide cheap labor.
+As governor, he urged the United States Secretary of the Navy to invest in the control of leprosy and other infectious diseases on the island, arguing that this would be in the best interest of Navy finances, as it would protect paid personnel's productivity and the native Chamorro population, a group the navy thought could provide cheap labor.